 Fish contain lots of omega-3 fatty acids, which are necessary for growth and development.

-Research also indicates that DHA is also necessary for proper development of the eye.
-(3)
+Research published by Lipids also indicates that DHA is also necessary for proper development of the eye.

 In general, pregnant women should avoid eating big fish that are predatory, like shark, king mackerel, and swordfish.
 They should also avoid uncooked fish, such as sushi.

-The FDA recommended that pregnant women eat between 8 and 12 ounces, or 2 to 3 servings, of fish to receive the benefits and avoid the risk of harming the developing fetus.
-(5)
+The FDA recommended that pregnant women eat between 8 and 12 ounces, or 2 to 3 servings of fish to receive the benefits, as stated by Mayo Clinic.